 You'll find sandy beaches at Lyme Regis and Weymouth and shingle/pebble beaches at Charmouth, Seatown, Seaton and West Bay with, of course, the famous Chesil Beach (pebbles) stretching from West Bexington to Weymouth.

-Many of our beaches are dong-friendly throughout the year.
+Many of our beaches are dog-friendly throughout the year.

 West Dorset is reknowned for its fossils.
-Collect ammonites and belemnites can be found on Charmouth and Seatown beaches but it is best to go on a guided tour or pop until the Charmouth Heritage Centre where yo can learn all about it.
+Ammonites and belemnites can be found on Charmouth and Seatown beaches but it is best to go on a guided tour or pop until the Charmouth Heritage Centre where yo can learn all about it.

 Abbotsbury Gardens, which is situated just off the coastal road to Weymouth, is an absolute must.
 You'll be blown away walking amongst the amazing tropical plants.